mlafleur/mlafleur.github.io/_posts/2018/2018-06-07-application-vs-delegated-scopes.md

 ## Delegated Permissions

-To understand Delegated Permissions, its helpful to start with the dictionary definition for the word "Delegate":
+To understand Delegated Permissions, its helpful to start with the dictionary definition of the word "Delegate":

 > **del·e·gate** (verb) - To entrust a task or responsibility to another

 This is precisely what Microsoft Graph means by "Delegated", a user has delegated a given task to your application.
-When you application subsequently makes a call to the API, it is executing that function _on behalf_ of the authenticated user.
+When your application subsequently makes a call to the API, it is executing that function _on behalf_ of the authenticated user.

 The simplest illustration of Delegated Permissions in action is `/me`.
-Behind the scenes the Graph is automatically mapping `/me` to the user that delegated permission to your application.
+Behind the scenes, the Graph is automatically mapping `/me` to the user that delegated permission to your application.
 Because all activities executed within a delegated scope are made on behalf of a single user, Graph is able to determine who "me" is referring to.

 >**Activities executed using Delegated scopes are *always* executed on behalf of an authenticated User.**
 {:.key}